Get help Managing anxiety

 What are the symptoms of anxiety?

 In general, this emotional problem is accompanied by a wide range of physical and psychological symptoms like:

 - Rapid breathing

 - Poor decision-making

 If left unchecked, these symptoms can generate a lot of emotional distress and prevent you from achieving your true potential and living life to the fullest.

-In its severe forms, anxiety can trigger panics attacks and contribute to the onset of depression, leading to an overall poor quality of life.
+In its severe forms, anxiety can trigger panic attacks and contribute to the onset of depression, leading to overall poor quality of life.